MinghuiChen43/awesome-deep-phenomena/README.md

 - Are Labels Required for Improving Adversarial Robustness? [[paper]](https://arxiv.org/abs/1905.13725) [[code]](https://github.com/deepmind/deepmind-research/tree/master/unsupervised_adversarial_training)
   - Jonathan Uesato, Jean-Baptiste Alayrac, Po-Sen Huang, Robert Stanforth, Alhussein Fawzi, Pushmeet Kohli. *NeurIPS 2019*
   - Digest: Our main insight is that unlabeled data can be a competitive alternative to labeled data for training adversarially robust models.
 Theoretically, we show that in a simple statistical setting, the sample complexity for learning an adversarially robust model from unlabeled data matches the fully supervised case up to constant factors.
+- High Frequency Component Helps Explain the Generalization of Convolutional Neural Networks. [[paper]](https://arxiv.org/abs/1905.13545) [[code]](https://github.com/HaohanWang/HFC)
+  - Haohan Wang, Xindi Wu, Zeyi Huang, Eric P. Xing. *CVPR 2020*
+  - Digest: We investigate the relationship between the frequency spectrum of image data and the generalization behavior of convolutional neural networks (CNN).
+We first notice CNN's ability in capturing the high-frequency components of images.
+These high-frequency components are almost imperceptible to a human.
 - Interpreting Adversarially Trained Convolutional Neural Networks. [[paper]](https://arxiv.org/abs/1905.09797) [[code]](https://github.com/PKUAI26/AT-CNN)
   - Tianyuan Zhang, Zhanxing Zhu. *ICML 2019*
   - Digest: Surprisingly, we find that adversarial training alleviates the texture bias of standard CNNs when trained on object recognition tasks, and helps CNNs learn a more shape-biased representation.